 We arrived at the back door where the realtor opened the key box and retrieved the key.
 He unlocked the door and we stepped inside.

-The house was cold and empty.
+The house was cold, dark and empty.
 We stood in the kitchen.
 A fireplace was to the left and a professional chef’s kitchen to the right.

 “Incredible,” I said as I looked inside, marveling at all the space and the old woodwork.